-The master table contains 5108 entries, built from:
+The master table contains 5072 entries, built from:

 - MCXC (Meta Catalogue of X-ray detected Clusters of galaxies, Piffaretti et al. 2011, updated by Sadibekova et al., in prep.), a meta-catalogue of clusters detected in the Einstein and ROSAT surveys;

-Access to the original catalogues is also provided.
-For the MCSZ, information from validation
+Access to the original catalogues is also provided in

 The aim of a meta-catalogue is to collect the disparate information contained in the various catalogues published by the community over many years.
 Careful cross-identification allows consolidation of cluster positions and removal of duplicate entries.
 A redshift hierarchy privileges the most accurate measurements.
-Most importantly, the mass proxy information is regularised to the same cosmology (ΩM = 0.3, ΩΛ = 0.7, and h0 = 0.7), and integration radius (R500).
+Most importantly, the mass proxy information is regularised to the same cosmology (ΩM = 0.3, ΩΛ = 0.7, and h = 0.7), and integration radius (R500).

 For each cluster we also provide:

-- Images extracted from RASS, Planck, joint RASS/Planck, WISE, and when available Pan-STARRS, XMM, Chandra and SWIFT.
+- Images extracted from RASS, Planck, joint RASS/Planck, WISE, and when available Pan-STARRS, XMM, Chandra and SWIFT;

-- Basic and advanced search based on any quantity in the database (metacatalogues or original catalogues)
+- Basic and advanced search based on any quantity in the database (meta-catalogues or original catalogues)

-- Construct cluster samples based on individual X-ray and/or SZ survey criteria, physical properties (e.g redhsift, mass..), and/or the availability of pointed X-ray observations.
+- Construct cluster samples based on individual X-ray and/or SZ survey criteria, physical properties (e.g. redhsift, mass,...), and/or the availability of pointed X-ray observations.

 - Visualize and retrieve all available information on a given cluster in various formats.

-- Retrieve tables of homogenised and/or original quantities and images in different wavelengths for a given query (individual objects, samples, etc..).
+- Retrieve tables of homogenised and/or original quantities and images in different wavelengths for a given query (individual objects, samples, etc.).

 - For a subset of objects, retrieve X-ray properties based on pointed XMM-Newton observations.